 Study ID: F/N-R19-3893L

-Coala-T-CBD Study: A study of the effect of hemp-CBD on the severity and duration of chemotherapy-induced peripheral neuropathy in patients receiving neurotoxic chemotherapy for non-metastatic breast, ovarian and colon cancer
+Coala-T-CBD Study: A study of the effect of hemp-CBD on the severity and duration of chemotherapy-induced peripheral neuropathy in patients receiving neurotoxic chemotherapy for non-metastatic cancer of the breast, ovary, colon or endometria.

 Neuropathy is a dysfunction of one or more peripheral nerves and typically causes tingling, pain, numbness and/or weakness.
 Chemotherapy-induced peripheral neuropathy (CIPN) is a common complication of many cancer treatments, and therapeutic approaches to relieve CIPN have not been widely effective.

 Treatment with cannabidiol (CBD), a naturally occurring compound found in the resinous flower of cannabis, has been shown in human studies to relieve pain (vs. a placebo) from neuropathy related to diabetes, spinal cord injury, multiple sclerosis and other conditions.
-Researchers seek to determine if CBD can reduce the severity and duration of CIPN among patients who have been diagnosed with non-metastatic cancer of the breast, ovary or colon.
+Researchers seek to determine if CBD can reduce the severity and duration of CIPN among patients who have been diagnosed with non-metastatic cancer of the breast, ovary, colon or endomtria.

 CBD is an industrial hemp product that is commercially available.
 The U.S. Farm Bill, signed into law in 2018, changed certain federal regulations relating to the production and marketing of hemp, and the product was removed from the list of controlled substances, thus allowing it to be used in specific dosages in consumer products.

 Participants in this trial are randomized into two groups.
 One group takes placebo pills daily for 12 weeks.
 The other group takes oral CBD gelcaps daily for 12 weeks.

 Participants will undergo follow-up care for three months.
 During the trial, they will be expected to keep a daily log documenting pill consumption and any new symptoms.